Regulations for insulation and smoke alarms

 - are a private rental or social housing landlord.

 Full details of the new requirements for insulation and smoke alarms in all residential tenancies can be found on the Tenancy Services website.

-Under all proposed options, landlords who install new ceiling and underfloor insulation to comply with the current insulation requirements for rental homes would not need to carry out further work on that insulation to comply with the healthy homes standards as long as the insulation remains in reasonable condition.
+Landlords who install new ceiling and underfloor insulation to comply with the current insulation requirements for rental homes will not need to carry out further work on that insulation to comply with the healthy homes standards, as long as the insulation remains in reasonable condition.

 Use of foil to insulate properties is banned